South Park: The End of Obesity: Plot

 A doctor informs fourth grader Eric Cartman and his mother Liane that his obesity is a threat to his health.
 When Liane says that proper diet and exercise has not worked for him, the doctor recommends a diabetes drug called semaglutide, which has been shown to help people lose weight.
 This prompts Cartman to fantasize about being able to viciously insult people with impunity without fear of being mocked for his weight, and even going all the way to Pakistan to continue this.
 However, insurance companies only cover the drug for diabetes, and are too expensive for Liane.
 The doctor prescribes that Cartman listen to the music of Lizzo, who frequently encourages body positivity.

 This leaves Cartman despondent, so his friends, Butters Stotch and Kyle Broflovski, accompany him to an insurance company office.
 However, when they request to make a claim with a dejected-looking claims officer, they are sent on a labyrinthine journey through the bureaucracy of the American health care system.
 They ultimately decide to make it themselves after learning the raw semaglutide powder can be purchased cheaply from a factory in India and mixed with biostatic water purchased locally.
 Their other friends, Stan Marsh and Kenny McCormick, join them in this scheme.

 Meanwhile, Randy Marsh observes many local mothers wearing crop-tops after attaining toned midriffs after losing weight with semaglutide, a recurring visual gag in the episode.
 After they see Randy wearing one of his daughter's crop-tops (which he has donned in order to embarrass her into dressing more conservatively), they invite him to a semaglutide-sharing party.
 Randy begins taking the drug himself, believing it to be a party drug that leaves him with neither a hangover nor an appetite, though this leaves his wife Sharon feeling self-conscious about her weight.
 She begins taking Lizzo, but it causes her to defecate from her ears.
-The doctor tells her she has developed "diabeardes", a form of diabetes that afflicts the ears.
+The doctor tells her she has developed "diabeartes", a form of diabetes that afflicts the ears.
 This means she now qualifies for semaglutide, which he prescribes her.